 And her saying that she's going into meetings into the White House like she did in May, and she had to leave right away because she was insulted.

-And uh there you see pictures of her pointing in the president's face.
+And there you see pictures of her pointing in the president's face.

-And when Jam Brewer did it in 2012 with President Obama, she was completely evident.
+And when Jam Brewer did it in 2012 with President Obama, she was completely addicted to her.

-We're in the sewer in Washington, D.C.
-An exclusive interview with the president coming up nine Eastern Tonight, Hannity exclusive Fox News channel.
+We're in the sewer in Washington, D.C., an exclusive interview with the president coming up 9 Eastern tonight, Hannity exclusive Fox News Channel.

 He was on fire for the few minutes he talked with reporters today.